 Update: Dr Leonard started his own podcast, CancerCast, in July 2018.
 Do check it out if you’d like to hear the latest #LeonardList.
 You can find links on his Twitter account @JohnPLeonardMD.

 Podcast Sponsorship – Vignette with Dr Michael Wenger, Genentech

 Genentech sponsored this episode of the podcast.
 We’re grateful for their support!

 Instead of reading a corporate message, for Genentech sponsored episodes, we’re doing mini-interviews or vignettes with company scientists.

-For this episode, we spoke with Michael Wenger MD PhD, who is a Senior Group Medical Director at Genentech.
-He heads the development of three products, including the novel antibody drug conjugate (ADC) polatuzumab vedotin, which targets CD79b.
+For this episode, we spoke with Michael Wenger MD PhD, who is a Senior Group Medical Director at Genentech (now at Novartis).
+At the time of the interview, he headed up the development of three products, including the novel antibody drug conjugate (ADC) polatuzumab vedotin, which targets CD79b.